Can UK doctors work in Australia?

 There is a demand for all doctors, including more specialists, especially GPs, to work in regional, rural, and remote areas of Australia.

-In Australia, doctors who received their qualifications overseas are often known as International Medical Graduates (IMGs) and this is a term you’ll see a lot, both here and on official government documentation.
+In Australia, doctors who received their qualifications overseas are often known as International Medical Graduates (IMGs), and this is a term you’ll see a lot, both here and on official government documentation.

 For UK doctors looking to practise in Australia, it is essential to understand the various regulatory bodies involved in the process.
 The General Medical Council (GMC) in the UK and the Australian Health Practitioner Regulation Agency (AHPRA), along with the Medical Board of Australia, play a crucial role in the accreditation and registration of medical professionals.
-To work in Australia, UK doctors must first obtain the necessary qualifications and registrations from the Australian Medical Council (AMC).
+To work in Australia, UK doctors must obtain the qualifications and registrations from the Australian Medical Council (AMC).

 UK non-specialist doctor pathway to working in Australia